andruschka/pm2-meteor/README.md

 # pm2-meteor
-A CLI tool, that will deploy your Meteor app (from your dev machine or from git) as nodejs-bundle and run it with pm2.
-(tested with Ubuntu and Freebsd hosts)
+A CLI tool, that will deploy your Meteor app (from your dev machine or from git) as Nodejs bundle and run it with PM2. (tested with Ubuntu and Freebsd hosts)

 ## A friendly info
 This tool is still under construction and we will continue adding features.
-We decided to build this, because meteor-up didn't fit our requirements.
-Here is why:
+What is different about this tool:
-1. we wanted to be able to deploy from a git repo
+1. you can deploy from a git repo
-2. we wanted to be able to deploy to freebsd
+2. you can deploy to freebsd jails
-3. we wanted to use PM2 instead of forever
+3. it uses PM2 to run your Meteor Apps
-4. we wanted to be able to pass a settings file path instead of a whole Meteor setting
+4. you pass the path to the Meteor settings file, instead of copy-pasting them
-5. we wanted to have control over the deployment destination / directory
+5. you can set the directory where your apps will be deployed
+6. you can scale up your App with one command

 ### Why PM2?
-PM2 is a process manager, that will restart your nodejs apps, just like forever - but:
+PM2 is a process manager, that will run/restart Nodejs apps, just like forever - but:
-- PM2 has build in load balancing features
+- PM2 has build in load balancing and scaling features
 - PM2 also runs bash / python / ruby / coffee / php / perl
-- PM2 has some more cool features
 - We tested PM2 with some of our complex Meteor apps and it performed well (while forever crashed them without any notable reasons)

 ### check out PM2 here: http://pm2.keymetrics.io/